Mecklenburg-Vorpommern: History

 In the aftermath of the Second World War and German reunification in 1990, the state was constituted from the historic region of Mecklenburg and Western Pomerania, both of which had long and rich independent histories.

 Prehistory

 Human settlement in the area of modern Mecklenburg and Vorpommern began after the Ice Age, about 10,000 BC.
 About two thousand years ago, Germanic peoples were recorded in the area.
 Most of them left during the Migration Period, heading towards Spain, Italy, and France, leaving the area relatively deserted.
 In the sixth century Polabian Slavs populated the area.
 While Mecklenburg was settled by the Obotrites, Pomerania was settled by the Veleti (later Liuticians) and the Rani.

 Along the coast, Vikings and Slavs established trade posts like Reric, Ralswiek and Menzlin.
-In the 12th century, Mecklenburg and Vorpommern were conquered by Henry the Lion and incorporated into the Duchy of Saxony, joining the Holy Roman Empire in the 1180s.
+In the early 12th century, Hither Pomerania passed under Polish suzerainty under Bolesław III Wrymouth, who initiated Christianization, entrusting this task to Otto of Bamberg.
+In the late 12th century, Mecklenburg and Hither Pomerania were conquered by Henry the Lion and briefly incorporated into the Duchy of Saxony, joining the Holy Roman Empire in the 1180s.
 Parts of Mecklenburg and Pomerania were settled with Germans in the Ostsiedlung process, starting in the 12th century.